To apply for one of the opportunities listed below, please click on the below link provided.

-Our ACT team provides clinical, rehabilitative, and support services for adult persons who have SPMI (Schizophrenia, Bipolar, Schizoaffective, Major depression and Borderline personality disorder) and often times also have a co-morbidity with chronic substance usage and/or chronic medical conditions.
+Our ACT team provides clinical, rehabilitative, and support services for adult persons who have SPMI (Schizophrenia, Bipolar, Schizoaffective, and Major depression) and oftentimes also have a co-morbidity with chronic substance usage and/or chronic medical conditions.
 Most of these services are delivered in the community.

 Interns will work alongside a psychiatrist and nursing staff and will improve their clinical skills along with acquiring key knowledge of rehabilitative of the person’s functioning.
 Students will need to be open and willing to work in the community with clients.
 This is a unique experience to be part of an interdisciplinary team approach with shared caseloads and shared responsibilities.

 We prefer interns to be at a Master’s level but will look at Bachelor’s level also.
 Interns must have a strong desire to learn about the Recovery Model, openness to increased exposure to persons with a severe and persistent mental illness, awareness of limitations, and a desire to examine social stigma as well as the personal perception of persons who have been significantly disenfranchised and are attempting to integrate themselves in their communities.